 To ensure that our academic research continues to meet best international standards and remains relevant to industry, Nimbus Centre has an Advisory Board with members from national and European research institutes and companies.
 The Board meets annually for review and supports us in developing our strategy.
 We have a separate Industry Advisory Board who review our projects involving Irish companies.

-For more information on Education in Nimbus please contact:
+For more information on current research in Nimbus please contact: